-In addition to the tools listed in the Meet the Architecture Tools topic there are a wide range of additional tools that can be used when working with Enterprise Architectures.
-These include a number of tools for managing the model itself such as Security Model Mail and Model Views and a range of tools for working with elements such as the List View, Package Browser and the Model Search facility and more.
+In addition to the tools listed in the Meet the Architecture Tools topic there is a wide range of other tools that can be used when working with Enterprise Architectures.
+These include tools for managing the model itself, such as Security, Model Mail and Model Views, and tools for working with elements, such as the List View, Package Browser, Model Search facility and more.

-Auto Names and Counters
+Auto-Names and Counters

 Getting to know Auto Names and Counters

 Introducing Auto Names and Counters

 To aid, regulate and enforce a naming standard, Enterprise Architect includes some capabilities to configure the default names assigned to new elements of a specific type.
 This is a useful feature when dealing with complex and large sets of requirements, but is also relevant when dealing with smaller data sets.
 Auto Names and Counters can be used to assign a sequential number to any element type including Requirements.
 It includes a prefix definition, a counter and a suffix definition allowing numbers such as: 'REQ007 - Manage Inventory' to be created.